ImanMesgaran/awesome_weather/README.md

 each separate and major functionality of the app, should be fold and interact in it's own Feature which is divide into 3 layers, presentation, domain and data.

-currently, there is only one feature to the app which is `Assets Viewer` functionality:
+currently, there is only one feature to the app which is `Weather` functionality:

 ![](readme/lib_features.png)